feedmepos/se-take-home-assignment/README.md

 ## FeedMe Take Home Assignment
 Below is a take home assignment before the interview of the position.
 You are required to
 1. Understand the situation and use case.
 You may contact the interviewer for further clarification.
-2. Implement the requirement with your most .
+2. Implement the requirement with your most effective tools.
 3. Complete the requirement and perform your own testing.
 4. Provide any documentation for the part needed.
 5. Commit into your own github and share your repo with the interviewer.